taw/z3/README.md

 On other systems use appropriate package manager.

-### Known Bugs
+### Known Issues

-Ruby API tries to catch the most common mistakes, but if you use API in a weird way you can get C crash instead of nice Ruby exception.
+As Z3 is a C library, doing anything weird with it will segfault your process.
+Ruby API tries its best to prevent such problems and turn them into exceptions instead, but if you do anything weird (especially touch any method prefixed with `_` or `Z3::LowLevel` interface), crashes are possible.
+If you have reproducible crash on reasonable looking code, definitely submit it as a bug, and I'll try to come up with a workaround.

-Memory will leak a good deal.
-Generally avoid in long running processes.
+As Z3 mixes aggressively interning ASTs and reference counting, it's not very compatible with Ruby style memory management, so memory will leak a good deal.
+It's usually not much worse than the usual Symbol memory leak, but you might want to avoid Z3 in a long running processes exposed to public input.

-### Python versions
+### Python examples

-Most of example solvers have Python versions available from https://github.com/taw/puzzle-solvers
+Some of example solvers also have Python versions available from https://github.com/taw/puzzle-solvers